-Ursuline Academy's School Counselors help students examine their interests and abilities and chart a path toward personal and intellectual fulfillment.
-The goal of the School & College Counseling Department is to provide students with knowledge of adolescent growth and development, to promote positive mental health and to assist them in acquiring skills that they will need for success in college and their adult lives.
+Ursuline Academy's school counselors help students examine their interests and abilities, and chart a path toward personal and intellectual fulfillment.
+The goal of our department is to provide students with knowledge of adolescent growth and development, to promote positive mental health and to assist them in acquiring skills that they will need for success in college and their adult lives.

-Every student is assigned a School Counselor.
-Starting in grade 7, students are assigned a counselor based on an alphabetical split and keep the same counselor for the duration of their time at Ursuline.
-If you need assistance from the Counseling Department, please contact your daughter's assigned counselor, or call 781-493-7724.
+Ever student is assigned a school counselor.
+If you need assistance from the Counseling Department, contact your daughter's assigned counselor, or call 781-493-7724.

 Counselors assist with all aspects of the college admissions process.
 During the junior and senior years, each student is provided with personal counseling and assistance in her college search and selection process.
 Traditionally, 100% of Ursuline seniors are accepted at four-year colleges and universities.

 College admissions trends change, and it is therefore important to stay connected and engaged with current topics.
 The School counselors at Ursuline make it a priority to get to know college representatives from across the country to exchange information about both their institutions and Ursuline Academy so that they can help facilitate applications from candidates who are a good fit for each college's offerings.
 They do this by visiting college, meeting with representatives who visit Ursuline, and attending professional conferences.

 Features of our program